Santiago-Dubov/Dubov-Santiago/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Neural Machine Translation
-- Computational Linguistics
+- Summarization
-- Information Retrieval
+- Search

 # Education to show in About widget
 education:
   courses:
-  - course: MEng in Computer and Information Engineering
+  - course: MEng: Computer Engineering
     institution: The University of Cambridge
     year: 2021
   - course: Exchange Year